LandSciTech/ccviR/CODE_DESIGN.md

   from the common docs.
 If you include your own documentation for that parameter it will take precedence.

+## Random code bits
+- `!!!` Triple bang (or bang-bang-bang) - https://adv-r.hadley.nz/quasiquotation.html?q=!!!#unquoting-many-arguments
+  When you have a list, but you need the items to be arguments in a function one at a time. i.e., `tagList()` takes ... so you need to do `tagList(div1, div2, div3)` So if you programatically create the divs, you have a list, then you can use `tagList(!!!list_of_divs)` to 'explode' them out (this is used a lot in the report).

 ## Shiny Modules

 ### Namespacing